yairm210/Unciv/Uniques.md

 "Reduces damage taken from interception by 50%" - Replaced with "Damage taken from interception reduced by [amount]%"

 "Can not be intercepted" - Replaced with "Cannot be intercepted"

+"Heal this Unit by 50 HP; Doing so will consume this opportunity to choose a Promotion" - Replaced with "Heal this Unit by [amount] HP" and "Doing so will consume this opportunity to choose a Promotion"

+"+1 Range" - Replaced with "[amount] Range"

+"+2 Range" - Replaced with "[amount] Range"

+"1 additional attack per turn" - Replaced with "[amount] additional attacks per turn"

+"This unit and all others in adjacent tiles heal 5 additional HP.
+This unit heals 5 additional HP outside of friendly territory." - Replaced with "[amount] HP when healing" and "All adjacent units heal [amount] extra HP when healing" and "[amount] HP when healing in [tileFilter] tiles"

+"+1 Visibility Range" - Replaced with "[amount] Visibility Range"

+"+2 Visibility Range" - Replaced with "[amount] Visibility Range"

+"+1 Movement" - Replaced with "[amount] Movement"